tsertkov/grunt-sh/README.md

 #### options.detached
 Type: `Boolean`

 The child will be a process group leader.
-(See below)

 #### options.uid
 Type: `Number`